ArieJones/guidance-identity-management-for-multitenant-apps/docs/running-the-app.md

 ## Step 1.
 Create a new Azure AD directory

 > This AD directory would belong to the application provider (Tailspin, in our example), not the customers who use the application.
 Registering the application enables the application to use Azure AD for authentication.
-For more information, see [Authentication and sign-in][authz].
+For more information, see [Authentication in multitenant apps, using Azure AD and OpenID Connect][authz].

 1. Sign into the [Azure management portal][portal].